Diffusion Models with Deterministic Normalizing Flow Priors: Experiments

 Table~\ref{tab:cifar} summarizes the sample quality results on the CIFAR-10 dataset for 50K images.
 Our method with continuous NCSN++ (deep) obtains the best FID and IS of 2.01 and 9.96, respectively.
 The considerable improvement over other nonlinear models such as DiffFlow, SB-FBSDE, INDM, LSGM, and TDPM shows the potential of using both SDEs and ODEs.
+It is worth noting that although certain methods like DPM-OT~\cite{li2023dpm} might require fewer steps in the reverse process, our method still maintains a competitive edge in terms of sample fidelity.
 More importantly, our method maintains full compatibility with the underlying diffusion models, and hence, retaining all their capabilities.
+Another key point is that our approach, in comparison to similar methods that integrate normalizing flows with diffusion models, like DiffFlow~\citep{zhang2021diffusion}, delivers notably better performance.
+The strength of our method lies in optimizing computational efficiency without compromising sample quality.
+With an FID score of 2.01, as opposed to DiffFlow’s 13.43, our approach demonstrates that it can both accelerate the process and improve sample quality.
 Our method also consistently improves over the baseline methods.
-For example, it achieves 0.19 increase in the FID score compared to NCSN++ cont. (deep, VE) with the same diffusion architecture.
+For example, it achieves a 0.19 improvement in the FID score compared to NCSN++ cont. (deep, VE) with the same diffusion architecture.
 Furthermore, our method not only preserves the flexibility of existing SDEs but also boosts their effectiveness.

 We evaluate the applicability of our method to the high-resolution dataset of CelebA-HQ-256.
 We trained on this dataset for 0.5M iterations, and the most recent training checkpoint is used to derive the results.
 We use a batch size of 8 for training and a batch size of 64 for sampling.
-To save the computations, we use the optimal $T_m$ value of 0.6, which is obtained on the CIFAR-10 dataset.
+To save on computation, we use the optimal $T_m$ value of 0.6, which is obtained on the CIFAR-10 dataset.
 We also utilize the continuous NCSN++ with PC samplers.
 As shown in Table~\ref{tab:celebahq}, DiNof achieves competitive performance in terms of FID on the CelebA-HQ-256 dataset.
-It specifically obtains a state-of-the-art FID of $7.11$ which outperforms LSGM, another nonlinear model by a considerable margin of $0.11$ FID.
+It specifically obtains a competitive FID of $7.11$ which outperforms LSGM, another nonlinear model by a considerable margin of $0.11$ FID.
 The performance gain is mainly contributed to the integrated deterministic nonlinear priors as our diffusion architecture is similar to the one used in SDE and LSGM.

-\subsubsection{Sampling time}
+\subsubsection{Sampling Time}